JD95/compsci-faq/README.md

 # compsci-faq
-A collection of helpful explanations relating to computer science and software development.
+Welcome to the computer science faq, the place to hopefully answer *all* of your questions.

-# My code is broke!
+# My code is broken!
 What do I do?
 ![expanding-brain](images/expanding-brain.jpg)

+Computer science is hard and often things break and you have no idea why.
+Luckily, you are not alone in this and you have an entire internet of resources at your disposal!

+### Resources:
+1. [Stack Overflow](https://stackoverflow.com/) a site with answered questions about programming.